sei-curiosity/week10day03-express-CRUD/README.md

 ### Objectives

-- Understand `module.exports` and why we use it
-- Write an HTML form that can make POST requests
+- Write an HTML form that can make POST/PUT requests
 - Describe how inputs transform into a req.body object on the server side
 - Use bodyParser to read parameters passed from forms via POST requests
 - Build RESTful routes that are wired to the correct semantically named view